VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 ```
 A. Replace api-Key and secret-Key that you have received in step 2 or 3 at line number 37.
-C. Replace your user-id by which you want to register your application for PushNotification at line number 38.
+C. Replace your user-id by which you want to register your application for Push Notification at line number 38.
 B. Replace project-no with your Google Project Number at line number 39.
 ```

-11.If you want to send Push Notification using App42 Java-Script API than Open index.hml file in assets/app42 folder of sample app and make following changes.
+11.If you want to send Push Notification using App42 Java-Script API than open index.hml file in assets/app42 folder of sample app and make following changes.

 ```
 A. Replace api-Key and secret-Key that you have received in step 2 or 3 at line number 55 and 56.